tidalwave-it/mistral-src/README.txt

 DIRECTORY TREE
 ==============

-Core                              sources for the core component ImageJ-Plugin                     sources for the ImageJ plugin JAI-Plugin                        sources for the JAI plugin Metadata                          sources for the Metadata component Processor                         sources for the imaging processor Renderer                          sources for the renderer
+modules/Core                      sources for the core component modules/ImageJ-Plugin             sources for the ImageJ plugin modules/JAI-Plugin                sources for the JAI plugin modules/Metadata                  sources for the Metadata component modules/Processor                 sources for the imaging processor modules/Renderer                  sources for the renderer

 Examples/ViewerExample            example about the renderer Examples/HistogramViewerExample   example about histogram computation